Loneliness spreads in Germany – DW – 12/11/2024

 Similarly, physical and mental ailments are associated with an increased sense of loneliness.
 Some 23% of people who experienced loneliness said that they consider their health poor — compared to 13% of those who do not feel lonely.

-Loneliness appears to be a psychological stressor: Symptoms such as stress and exhaustion, tiredness, feeling low, sleep disorders, anxiety, occur much more frequently in lonely people.
+Loneliness appears to be a psychological stressor: Symptoms such as stress and exhaustion, tiredness, feeling low, sleep disorders, and anxiety occur much more frequently in lonely people.

 Lonely people also appear to experience general physical ailments more frequently, including back pain and stomach aches, breathing difficulties, and asthma.

 Exactly why there should be a connection between loneliness and health remains something of a scientific mystery.
 "It would be nice if we could explain the connection — but it's not that easy," said Baas.
-"In the science we can see that there is a clear connection between the soul and the body — we see it in many illnesses, but how it works physiologically we don't know."
+"In science, we can see that there is a clear connection between the soul and the body — we see it in many illnesses, but how it works physiologically, we don't know."

 Edited by Rina Goldenberg